-Schneider Electric publishes complete set of environmental data, including carbon footprint and energy consumption data for each of the life cycle phases on all of its products, in compliance with the ISO 14025 PEP ecopassport program.
+Schneider Electric publishes complete set of environmental data, including carbon footprint and energy consumption data for each life cycle phase of its products, in compliance with the ISO 14025 PEP ecopassport program.
 Product environmental profile is especially useful for monitoring, controlling, saving energy, and/or reducing carbon emissions.